elm-messenger/messenger-manual/render.typ

 - `renderTextWithSettings`: Renders a text with manual settings
 - And more in that module

+=== Text Box

+Rendering multiline text in Canvas is feasible through some external JS interaction.
+Messenger uses #link("https://github.com/geongeorge/canvas-txt")[Canvas-Txt] library to render multiline text.

+APIs are provided through `Messenger.Render.TextBox`.
+The most low-level call is `renderTextBoxWithAll`.
+Others are some commonly-used functions from it.

+You need to provide a `size` other than the position of your text.
+The `size` is the size of your text box.
+All your text will be rendered in that box and never exceeds the width of the box.
+It will automatically break your sentence.
+You may also use `"\n"` to manually start a new line.
+Other settings are explained #link("https://github.com/geongeorge/canvas-txt?tab=readme-ov-file#properties")[here].

 == Basic Shapes

 *Review.* How to draw a rectangle in `elm-canvas`?